LAAC-LSCP/laac-lscp.github.io/docs/logistics.md

 ## Teleworking

-teleworking 40% is allowed (but needs to be declared on a platform -- ask Radhia).
+teleworking 40% is allowed, but needs to be declared.
+For CNRS employed people, follow this [link](../administrative-platforms.md#teleworking), for ENS, ask Radhia

 Most people are around on Tuesdays (Mondays, Thursdays).